backstage/backstage/plugins/catalog-backend-module-msgraph/api-report.md

 import * as msal from '@azure/msal-node';
 import { UserEntity } from '@backstage/catalog-model';

+// Warning: (ae-missing-release-tag) "defaultGroupTransformer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function defaultGroupTransformer(
   group: MicrosoftGraph.Group,
   groupPhoto?: string,
 ): Promise<GroupEntity | undefined>;

+// Warning: (ae-missing-release-tag) "defaultOrganizationTransformer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function defaultOrganizationTransformer(
   organization: MicrosoftGraph.Organization,
 ): Promise<GroupEntity | undefined>;

+// Warning: (ae-missing-release-tag) "defaultUserTransformer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function defaultUserTransformer(
   user: MicrosoftGraph.User,
   userPhoto?: string,
 ): Promise<UserEntity | undefined>;

+// Warning: (ae-missing-release-tag) "GroupTransformer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type GroupTransformer = (
   group: MicrosoftGraph.Group,
   groupPhoto?: string,
 ) => Promise<GroupEntity | undefined>;

+// Warning: (ae-missing-release-tag) "MICROSOFT_GRAPH_GROUP_ID_ANNOTATION" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const MICROSOFT_GRAPH_GROUP_ID_ANNOTATION =
   'graph.microsoft.com/group-id';

+// Warning: (ae-missing-release-tag) "MICROSOFT_GRAPH_TENANT_ID_ANNOTATION" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const MICROSOFT_GRAPH_TENANT_ID_ANNOTATION =
   'graph.microsoft.com/tenant-id';

+// Warning: (ae-missing-release-tag) "MICROSOFT_GRAPH_USER_ID_ANNOTATION" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const MICROSOFT_GRAPH_USER_ID_ANNOTATION = 'graph.microsoft.com/user-id';

+// Warning: (ae-missing-release-tag) "MicrosoftGraphClient" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class MicrosoftGraphClient {
   constructor(baseUrl: string, pca: msal.ConfidentialClientApplication);
   // (undocumented)
   static create(config: MicrosoftGraphProviderConfig): MicrosoftGraphClient;
+  // Warning: (ae-forgotten-export) The symbol "GroupMember" needs to be exported by the entry point index.d.ts
+  //
   // (undocumented)
   getGroupMembers(groupId: string): AsyncIterable<GroupMember>;
   // (undocumented)